 How can I spot identity theft?

-- Read your statements from credit card companies or banks and credit unions
+Answer: Keep an eye out for identity theft by reading your statements from credit card companies or banks and credit unions and checking your credit reports for suspicious activity.

 Financial accounts and billing statements